 Turning down the donuts a coworker brings to the office and packing a salad for lunch every day may be a reason to pat yourself on the back for your commitment to healthy eating, right?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People with orthorexia engage in restrictive or ritualized eating behaviors and avoid certain foods that don’t fall within their definition of “clean” or “healthy.”
+People living with orthorexia engage in restrictive or ritualized eating behaviors and avoid certain foods that don’t fall within their definition of “clean” or “healthy.”
 These diets can be so strict that they impact the physical or mental health of the people who follow them.

-“The obsession with healthy or ‘clean’ eating seems to be another manifestation of our ‘diet culture’ in which there is a heavy emphasis on thinness often masked by a desire for health,” Dr. Goodpaster says.
+“The obsession with healthy or ‘clean’ eating seems to be another manifestation of our ‘diet culture,’ in which there is a heavy emphasis on thinness often masked by a desire for health,” Dr. Goodpaster says.

 “The media’s interest in this area might prompt more research, which is much needed before orthorexia could become included in the DSM,” Dr. Goodpaster says.

 If you or someone you know shows signs of orthorexia, talk with a healthcare provider about your concerns.